aleph2c/miros/doc/patterns.rst

 signal.
 Our design of having the TIME_OUT start the system in the polling and end up in the processing/busy state cost us a lot of CPU time.

-Lets introduce the reminder pattern with a new design:
+Lets introduce the reminder :term:`pattern<Pattern>` with a new design:

 .. _patterns-reminder-here: